MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     ![Graphical user interface, text, application Description automatically generated](./Images/Lab03/L03_image025.png)

-Great job, you have created an estimation factor.
+Great job, you have helped Alex create an estimation factor for estimating the kilowatt hours (kWh) used per miles driven.
 Estimation factors are important to be able to convert from one unit type to another when an estimate is appropriate, such as estimated fuel or battery economy of vehicles, or estimating gas and electric utilization of hotel stays. **Please continue to the next task.**

 ===